-Board Risk Committee No. of meetings Held During FY 2023 No. of Meetings Attended Pamela Kung Chin Woon Chairman Independent Non-Executive Director Redesignated from BRC member to Chairma on 4 September 2023 4 an 3 Abdul Halim Jantan Member Independent Non-Executive Director Redesignated from BRC Chairman to member on 4 September 2023 4 er 4 Dato' Amiruddin Abdul Satar Member Independent Non-Executive Director 4 4 Baevinraj Thiagarajah.
+Board Risk Committee No. of meetings Held During FY 2023 No. of Meetings Attended Pamela Kung Chin Woon Chairman Independent Non-Executive Director Redesignated from BRC member to Chairma on 4 September 2023 4 IN 3 Abdul Halim Jantan Member Independent Non-Executive Director Redesignated from BRC Chairman to membe on 4 September 2023 4 er 4 Dato' Amiruddin Abdul Satar Member Independent Non-Executive Director 4 4 Baevinraj Thiagarajah.
 Executive Director Redesignated from Independent Non-Executive Director to Executive Director and ceased as BRC member on 4 September 2023 4 Notes: i.
-A member of the BRC Pamela Kung Chin Wo has been redesignated to Chairman of the BR with effect from 4 September 2023. ii.
-The former Chairman of the BRC Abdul Halim
+A member of the BRC Pamela Kung Chin Wo has been redesignated to Chairman of the BR - has been redesignated to Chairman of the BRG with effect from 4 September 2023.

-- Jantan has been redesignated as member of the BRC with effect from 4 September 2023. - Baevinraj Thiagarajah has been redesignated from Independent Non-Executive Director to Executive Director and has concurrently ceased to be a member of the BRC with effect from 4 September 2023.
+- ii.
+The former Chairman of the BRC Abdul Halim Jantan has been redesignated as member of the BRC with effect from 4 September 2023. - Baevinraj Thiagarajah has been redesignated from Independent Non-Executive Director to Executive Director and has concurrently ceased to be a member of the BRC with effect from 4 September 2023.